offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 I have no idea how the partition function actually works or know anything about statistical physics.
 The book also listed the formula for Newtonian inverse-square law of gravitation but mentioned that the partition function works better in practice.
 I think a simpler / more understandable metric may be used instead of either of these.
 The core thing it needs to do is assign a greater confidence to points that are closer than to those that are farther, where that confidence is between 0 and 1.
 Maybe some kind of re-worked / inverted version of squared error distortion would work here.
 ```

-__STEP 2: CLUSTERS TO CENTERS (M-STEP)__
+`{h}blue STEP 2: CLUSTERS TO CENTERS (M-STEP)`

-Recall that with Lloyd's algorithm, this step generates new centers for clusters by calculating the center of gravity across the member_CLUSTERs of each cluster: Each component of a center becomes the average of that component across cluster member_CLUSTERs.
+Recall that with the original Lloyd's algorithm, this step generates new centers for clusters by calculating the center of gravity across the member_CLUSTERs of each cluster: Each component of a new center becomes the average of that component across its cluster member_CLUSTERs.

 ```{output}
 ch8_code/src/clustering/KMeans_Lloyds.py